broadinstitute/cromwell/docs/tutorials/Containers.md

 #### Docker on a Local Backend

-On a single machine (laptop or server), no extra configuration is needed to allow docker to run, provided Docker is installed.
+On a single machine (laptop or server), no extra configuration is needed to allow docker to run provided Docker is installed.

 You can install Docker for Linux, Mac or Windows from [Docker Hub](https://hub.docker.com/search/?type=edition&offering=community)

 #### Docker on Cloud

-It is strongly advised that you use Docker images on Cloud backends, because most cloud backends require Docker images to run.
+It is strongly advised that you provider Docker tags to tasks that will run on Cloud backends, and in fact most Cloud providers require it.

-It might be possible to use an alternative container engine, but this is not recommended if Docker is available.
+It might be possible to use an alternative container engine, but this is not recommended if Docker is supported.

 #### Docker on HPC

 Docker can allow running users to gain superuser privileges, called the [Docker daemon attack surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).
 In HPC and multi-user environments, Docker recommends that "only trusted users should be allowed to control your Docker Daemon".

 For this reason it's worth exploring other technologies that will support the reproducibility and simplicity of running a workflow that uses docker containers; Singularity or udocker.

+___

 ### Singularity